 Total revenue of that grouping

-You can also filter this report to limit the date of Sales considered.
+You can also filter this report to limit the date of Sales considered by applying a filter for the Sales Date:

-Let's see what happens when we apply a filter for the Sales Date:
+After applying a filter for the Sales Date:

 Sale Line Total